-Text me when you get there; give me 3 rings; message me when you need picking up… There’s no denying that giving your child a mobile is pretty handy and phones are good when you want to make sure they’re safe and keep a virtual beady eye on them.
+Text me when you get there; give me 3 rings; message me when you need picked up.
+There’s no denying that giving your child a mobile is pretty handy.
+And phones are good when you want to make sure they’re safe and keep a virtual eye on them.

-While paranoid parents of adolescents can rest a bit easier when their kids are out and about with a mobile, there are obvious concerns when it comes to giving them the internet in the palm of their hands.
-And that whole Pandora’s box of potential issues, from social media addiction to selfie obsession.
+Giving your kids a mobile can help to put your mind at rest while they’re out and about.
+But there are obvious concerns when it comes to giving them the internet in the palm of their hands.
+And that brings with it potential issues, from staying safe online to social media addiction and selfie obsession.

 So what age is reasonable to get your little darling a phone of their own?

-There was a time when going off to secondary school seemed a good point to get them connected, but as with all technology, kids are requesting ‘must-have’ gadgets younger and younger.
+There was a time when going off to secondary school seemed a good point to get them connected.
+But kids are requesting ‘must-have’ gadgets at younger and younger ages.

-It’s a tricky one and completely based on you and your little monster; so we’re simply going to give you a bit more info to help you make the decision.
+It’s a tricky one but the decision is yours to make.
+We’re simply going to give you some info to help you make that decision.

 How young is too young?

-Having CBeebies apps on hand at any given moment is a win-win for parents of tantrumming toddlers.
-We whip out our mobiles at the mere hint of a hissy fit, but is it a little extreme to actually buy them one of their own before they’re at an age where they can call and text?
+Having CBeebies apps on hand at any given moment can be a saviour for parents of tantrumming toddlers.
+But is it a bit extreme to buy them a phone before they’re old enough to call and text?

-It seems most of us think ‘yes’; in a survey of 1,500 parents by Opinium, on average, UK children had a phone by age 7, an iPad by age 8, and a smartphone by age 10.
+It seems most of us think ‘yes’.
+A recent survey by Opinium found that on average, UK children had a phone by age 7 and a smartphone by 10.